What is a Traditional Thai Bamboo Tattoo?

 Tattoo Shops display on their shop windows, Google Adverts, Facebook Pages and websites, traditional Sak Yant Designs referring to them as Traditional Bamboo Tattoo Designs.
 Sak Yant Masters purposely make these designs incorrect so that only trained Ajarns can read, spot mistakes and change the magical Text.

 Providing information about Bamboo Tattoo designs online to lure unsuspecting tourists to getting that design from you in not really the best ethical practice.
-Calling them Traditional Thai Bamboo Tattoo’s and knowing there is zero traditional or cultural history to what you are doing – suggests a lack of any real ethics or spirituality they are trying to associate with the tattoo.
+Calling them Traditional Thai Bamboo Tattoo’s and knowing there is zero tradition or cultural history to what you are doing – suggests a lack of the real ethics or spirituality they are trying to associate with the tattoo.

 3) Tourists can’t read the Magical Text

-Real Sak Yant Masters when they create and make available Sak Yant Designs, usually always include meaningless text that they understand those trained will remove and replace with authentic spells that have blessing chants.
+Real Sak Yant Masters when they create and share Sak Yant Designs, usually always include meaningless text that they understand those trained will remove and replace with authentic spells that have blessing chants.

 Since it is unlikely that a tourist going to a Tattoo Parlor will know what the text says – it is unlikely that the artist is questioned or has to face any responsibility for also not knowing.

 The lack of knowledge on behalf of the tourist.
 And sometimes the lack of caring about the tradition as well.
-Has allowed Tattoo Artists to continue to make fake replicas, pretending they are part of Thailand’s Traditions without much resistance.
+Has allowed Tattoo Artists to continue to make fake replicas, pretending they are part of Thailand’s Traditions without much resistance from toutists who have done little research.

 The Thai Bamboo Tattoo Scam that became a Modern 'Tradition'